Kong/terraform-provider-konnect/docs/resources/application_auth_strategy.md

 - `auth_methods` (List of String) Not Null; Requires replacement if changed.
 - `credential_claim` (List of String) Not Null; Requires replacement if changed.
 - `issuer` (String) Not Null; Requires replacement if changed.
-- `labels` (Map of String) Labels store metadata of an entity that can be used for filtering an entity list or for searching across entity types.

-Keys must be of length 1-63 characters, and cannot start with "kong", "konnect", "mesh", "kic", or "_".
-Requires replacement if changed.
 - `scopes` (List of String) Not Null; Requires replacement if changed.